Best rear-wheel drive cars 2023

 Find a rear-wheel drive car for sale

-Our team of experts has searched our cars for sale to find the best RWD cars.
-We have chosen cars in a variety of body styles and from a different range of budgets, but two things are true of all the cars here – they're all rear-wheel drive and they're all great fun.
+Our team of experts has searched tirelessly through our cars for sale to find the best RWD cars on the used car market.
+We have chosen cars in a variety of body styles, and from a different range of budgets, but two things are true of all the cars here: they're all rear-wheel drive and they're all great fun.

 Year launched: 2016

 The BMW 5 Series is an extremely well-rounded car.
-On the one hand, it’s a posh set of wheels that tells the world your life’s doing just fine, on the other, it’s a practical car that fits into family life with ease.
-Equally, it’s very comfortable but also fun to drive.
+On the one hand, it’s a posh set of wheels that tells the world your life’s doing just fine thanks very much, and on the other, it’s a practical car that fits into family life with ease.
+Equally, it’s very comfortable, but also great fun to drive.

 Interior quality is excellent and the BMW iDrive infotainment system is one of the best with pretty graphics and logical controls.
 Tall adults will be happy in the front and the back and the boot is large enough for a fortnight away with the kids.